Sleep Disorders

 • Video-polysomnography remains the most useful support for the final diagnosis. |

-In REM sleep behavior disorder, the normal muscle atonia of REM sleep is disrupted, and patients are able to “act out” their dreams (54).
-REM sleep behavior disorder is characterized by more or less purposeful gestures enacting attack or defense reactions, sometimes associated with emotional expressions of joy, laughter, or sorrow (48; 19).
+In REM sleep behavior disorder, the normal muscle atonia of REM sleep is disrupted, and patients are able to “act out” their dreams (38).
+REM sleep behavior disorder is characterized by more or less purposeful gestures enacting attack or defense reactions, sometimes associated with emotional expressions of joy, laughter, or sorrow (14).

-As a complication of REM sleep behavior disorder, the patient or bed partner may be unintentionally injured (39).
+As a complication of REM sleep behavior disorder, the patient or bed partner may be unintentionally injured (27).

 A 72-year-old woman presented with a 4-year history of nocturnal injuries and terrifying dreams.
 The woman’s history comprised well-controlled diabetes type 2 and left mammary carcinoma at 61, surgically treated.
 Family history was unremarkable apart from reported essential tremor in the sister and in the grandmother.

-Almost every night the patient experienced vivid dreams full of violent contents, frequently involving threatening situations where she was being attacked or had to flee from danger.
+Almost every night the patient experienced vivid dreams full of violent content, frequently involving threatening situations where she was being attacked or had to flee from danger.
 The patient’s daughter who slept in the contiguous room reported movements and vocalizations mimicking the contents of those dreams, including punching, kicking, hitting the nightstand, and throwing herself out of bed.
 These episodes were more frequent in the latter part of the night.
 Serious traumatisms also happened.
 “On one night I dreamt to be chased by a flock of rampaging bulls, I tried to jump behind a rock to protect myself…I suddenly woke up with intense pain and blood covering my face, I threw myself out of the bed, broking my nose by cracking the glass nightstand,” the patient reported.
 Neurologic examination was negative apart from a slight postural tremor in both hands.
 Video-polysomnography documented persistent muscular tone on mylohyoideus muscle and increment of phasic muscular activity in limbs during REM sleep.
 Moreover, during REM sleep, the patient started to abruptly move the left hand and shouted as she was arguing with someone.
-Based on the characteristic history, on polygraphic findings and in absence of any previous neurologic condition, she was diagnosed with isolated REM sleep behavior disorder.
+Based on the characteristic history, on polygraphic findings, and in the absence of any previous neurologic condition, she was diagnosed with isolated REM sleep behavior disorder.
 Pharmacologic treatment was suggested.
 The patient started clonazepam 1 mg taken 20 minutes before going to bed.
-At a follow-up visit 4 months later, the patient reported improvement of the symptoms, in particular intense dream-enacting disappeared, and no more traumas occurred; unpleasant dreams also reduced to two to three per month.
+At a follow-up visit 4 months later, the patient reported improvement of the symptoms, in particular, intense dream-enacting disappeared, and no more traumas occurred; unpleasant dreams also reduced to two to three per month.

 Studies documented that more than 60% of nightmare sufferers had never discussed nightmares with a clinician; therefore, it may be assumed that they are going without adequate nightmare treatment.
-Given the clinical relevance of nightmares, it is necessary to improve the identification and treatment of nightmare disorder, recommending that questions about nightmares should be included in taking a sleep history and that patients should be offered an effective treatment (45).
+Given the clinical relevance of nightmares, it is necessary to improve the identification and treatment of nightmare disorder, recommending that questions about nightmares should be included in taking a sleep history and that patients should be offered an effective treatment (33).

 Feature |